rodionovsasha/jfixtures/README.md

 property value value will be taken.

 The value of `applies_to` could be:
-* A string which strinctly matches table name
+* A string which strictly matches table name
 * A regexp for pattern matching.
 Regexp should start from `/` symbol
 * It could be a comma separate list of strings and/or regexps
 * It could be an array of the any type above